 Our brains are 60% fat.
 In light of what we know of brain function and the essential fatty acids that are responsible, the term “fat-head” could now be a complement.
 Since our brains are in charge and require the right fats to run our thinking machinery, our first priority is to make sure we add the right ones into our diet, the omega 6s and omega 3s.
 They are essential and get the job done.
 First – let’s review some of the basics.

 Fats and oils can be divided into two densities and two levels.
-The densities are not unlike the SAE oils, the Society of Automotive Engineers who organize the oils for our autos.
-But it is better to skip the details at the moment and divide them in two categories “thick” and “thin”.
-Fats are the thick ones and oils are thin, actually runny.
+Fats are the thick ones and oils are thin.
 It’s quite good to divide them in this simplistic way.
 The confusion about what we eventually eat is all over the lot and besides, our cells and membranes organize fats and oils as partners with each having a precise role.
 The membrane does not work without both, thick and thin, sluggish and active.
 We can begin with the ones we use in our kitchens because they wind up in our metabolism whether we like it or not.

 You can think of the thick ones as butter or lard.
 We tend to look down on lard as being out of date.
 We regard it as a thing of the past.
 Our grandparents and great grandparents certainly didn’t think so.
 As cooking oil, lard has been with us for some time.
 It’s been a staple for centuries, probably hundreds of centuries, and we’ve survived and even flourished.
 It’s part of our evolutionary history.
 Those thick heavy oils were skimmed off the top of stews and saved, collected from roasts of pork, lamb, goose or turkey.
 It was regarded as valuable stuff.
 Before the light bulb, making candles was a basic part of life so the rendering of fat in the kitchen was universal.
 The plain fact is that lard is OK for cooking.
 However, just reminiscing, not pushing lard today.